drew-abbo/mcfunc_compiler/dev/style_guide.md

 - `.h` and `.cpp` should be used for headers and implementation files.
 - Prefer post-increment (`i++` over `++i`) (different from LLVM).
 - Prefer `//` over `/*` `*/`.
-- Use `const` as often as possible (especially for function parameters).
+- Use `const` as often as possible *but* do not use `const` for function parameters that are passed in by value (still use when passing by reference).
 - Don't use `noexcept`, just document if a function throws with `/// \throws` and avoid exceptions wherever reasonable.